konveyor/konveyor.github.io/content/Move2Kube/overview.md

 ---
-title: "Move2Kube overview"
+title: "Overview"
-date: 2022-05-23T18:00:01+05:30
+date: 2022-07-08T14:41:25-06:00
-draft: false
+draft: true
 ---
 The Move2Kube tool helps application owners migrate legacy workloads to run on Kubernetes clusters, and automate application deployments along the way.
+It analyzes source files like Docker Compose files, Cloud Foundry manifest files, and even source code to generate Kubernetes deployment files including object yaml files, Helm charts, and operators.

 Move2Kube has a very modular architecture, making it easy to extend it's functionality for a large variety of migration use-cases.

 The project includes a few tools: